Want more information?

 There’s lots of things you can do to support your own wellbeing.
 This section has some ideas that may help.

-• Visit our page on preparing for a crisis for more tips.
+Our page on preparing for a crisis has more tips.

 Parenting with a mental health problem is about using the skills and practices all parents can use.
 The arrangements I make for my children's care should I need to go into psychiatric hospital are no different to those I would make for a stay in general hospital.